wagenadl/escope/docs/source/espark-bin.rst

 Configuring pulses
 ------------------

-ESpark currently supports four pulse types: “Monophasic”, “Biphasic”, “Ramp”, and “Sine”.
+Four pulse types are currently supported: “Monophasic”, “Biphasic”, “Ramp”, and “Sine”.

 A “Monophasic” pulse is defined simply by its amplitude and duration.